shikaan/shikaan.github.io/content/blog/cache-reading/index.md

 ## Example: Christmas Dinner

 Let's start with a simple out-of-IT problem.
 It's Christmas eve and you're planning to arrange a mouthwatering dinner for you friends and family.
-For the sake of the argument we're going to use one traditional Italian Christmas recipe: "il capitone"<a href="#note1" id="note1ref"><sup>1</sup></a>.
+For the sake of the argument we're going to use one traditional Italian Christmas recipe: "il capitone"[^1].

 Let's start cooking.
 First thing in the list of the ingredients is the eel.
 You call your favourite fish shop, you get your fish delivered.
 Second item, extra-virgin olive oil.
 You call your favourite farm, order a bottle of oil and you get that delivered.
 Third, lemon...